Concurrent disorders are co-occurring addiction and mental health problems. No one symptom or group of symptoms is common to all concurrent disorders.

 Integrated treatment works best if the client has a stable, trusting, long-term relationship with one case facilitator.
 This person is a health care professional, such as a case manager or therapist.
 Even though one person is responsible for overseeing the client’s treatment, the client may work with a team of professionals, such as psychiatrists, social workers and addiction therapists.

-If all the treatment services are not in one location, two or more programs may work together to co-ordinate treatment.
+If all the treatment services aren't in one location, two or more therapists may work together to co-ordinate treatment, keeping in touch about the client’s progress.
 For example, a therapist in an addiction program might ask new clients questions to see if they also have mental health problems.
 If the clients do, the addiction program could either:

-- refer clients to a mental health agency and work with that agency.
-Therapists at both agencies would keep in touch about the clients’ progress.
+refer clients to a mental health agency and work with that agency.